 PTT Saraphi Station

 PTT Saraphi Station in Chiangmai, Thailand, is the location.
 The facility provided the canvas and background that made the installation exceptional.
 Through the new exterior, the gas station was turned into a public space where passersby can enjoy themselves.
-To achieve this, it worked with local artisanship studio to create a unique piece of art.
+To achieve this, it worked with a local artisanship studio to create a unique piece of art.

 180 Thanon Chiang Mai-Lamphun, Saraphi, Saraphi District, Chiang Mai 50140, Thailand

 Why use ceramics?

 Sher Maker opted for ceramic works.
 In Thailand, ceramics have been popular since the prehistoric periods.
 Compared to other art forms, it is one of the most widespread in the country.
 Chinese ceramics influence Thai ceramics a lot.
 Despite that, the latter is distinctive for its mix of indigenous styles.
 Thai artists infuse their ceramics with unique colors, shapes, and decorative motifs.